pythonnet/pythonnet.github.io/README.md

 ## Embedding Python

-**Note:** because Python code running under Python for .NET is inherently unverifiable, it runs totally under the radar of the security infrastructure of the CLR so you should restrict use of the Python assembly to trusted code.
+**Note:** because Python code running under Python.NET is inherently unverifiable, it runs totally under the radar of the security infrastructure of the CLR so you should restrict use of the Python assembly to trusted code.